bcgov/fasstr/README.md

 ##### Cleaning

-These functions, that start with `add_*` and `fill_*`, add columns and rows, respectively, to your streamflow data frame to help set up your data for further analysis.
-Examples include adding rolling means, adding date variables (Year, Month, DayofYear, etc.), adding basin areas, adding columns of volumetric and yield discharge, and filling dates with missing flow values with `NA`.
+These functions, start with either `add_*` or `fill_*`, add columns and rows, respectively, to streamflow data frames to help set up your data for further analysis.
+Examples include adding rolling means, adding date variables (WaterYear, Month, DayofYear, etc.), adding basin areas, adding columns of volumetric and yield discharge, and filling dates with missing flow values with `NA`.